Tens of thousands of fans pour into London ahead of Wembley final

 Tens of thousands of England fans have poured into London ahead of tonight’s Euro 2020 final with Italy at Wembley — with some smashing windows and setting off flares in Leicester Square.

-Major squares in the west end are crowded with supporters carrying alcohol, some of whom have climbed lamp-posts and bus shelters.
+Major squares in the West End are crowded with supporters carrying alcohol, some of whom have climbed lamp-posts and bus shelters.

 King’s Cross station was briefly evacuated because of smoke from flares, while fans climbed on top of a bus near Wembley.